sezna/nps/README.md

 Put all of your scripts in a file called `package-scripts.js` and use `nps` in a single `package.json` script:

+Note: We used `nps` even though the package we just installed is named `p-s`.
+This is because internally we use `nps` as on some keyboard layouts it's easier to type.
+However, for consistency and convenience, we also expose a `p-s` binary.

 **package.json**

 ```json